House Flipping Tax in Canada

 Strategy 1 — Hold Beyond 365 Days

-Holding for at least 366 days removes the automatic business income designation.
-After 365 days, profits may be taxed as capital gains — at a 50% inclusion rate on all capital gains (the proposed 2/3 rate above $250,000 was cancelled March 21, 2025).
+Holding for at least 365 consecutive days removes the automatic business income designation.
+After that point, profits may be taxed as capital gains — at a 50% inclusion rate on all capital gains (the proposed 2/3 rate above $250,000 was cancelled March 21, 2025).
 See the capital gains tax in Canada guide for the full calculation methodology.
 On a $150,000 flip profit, the difference between business income and capital gains can exceed $20,000 in tax saved at an average marginal rate.

 Strategy 2 — Qualify for a CRA Life Event Exemption